dimonrus/gost/Readme.md

 Each IO(api, consumers, scripts) should contain call the 'app/core' methods to prevent cycled import

 ## Makefile description
-Project have a make file that allows to create docker container and helps build different aps such as api, cron, consumers, single script calls
+Project has a make file that allows to create docker container and helps build different aps such as api, cron, consumers, single script calls

 # Project commands